 Turn your oven to broil and position your oven rack so that it’s 6” below the heat source.

-You’ll want to dip each gluten free keto pork chop in the “bread crumb” mixture to coat.
-Flip and coat the other side too, then place the pork chops on an aluminum foil covered baking pan.
+Dip each gluten-free keto pork chop in the “bread crumb” mixture to coat.
+Flip and coat the other side too, then place the pork chops on the prepared baking sheet.

 Spread the remaining mixture equally between the chops patting it down into a thin coating and if there’s excess covering the sides as well.
 And if you don’t feel like you have enough crust to your liking, feel free to double the coating recipe!

 Don’t worry about trying to coat the pork chops perfectly, just try to get your crumb coating evenly distributed on the tops and bottoms.

 Broil the keto baked pork chops for 3 minutes.
 If your broiler is known for cooking unevenly, keep an eye on your chips.

 After 3-minutes, flip each pork chop and broil for an additional 3 minutes.

 Immediately turn the oven to 350° and put the pork chops back in on the middle rack for 12-15 minutes, or until the pork chops reach an internal temperature of 145.

 Allow your low-carb baked pork chops to rest for a few minutes before serving with your favorite sides.